 The word “right”

 The first example I have for you has to do with the word “right.”
 In French, the word is droit.
-It’s what you say when you want to talk about human rights, civil rights, when someone has the right to an attorney, the right to do something, etc.
+It’s what you say when you want to talk about human rights, civil rights, when someone has the right to an attorney, the right to do something, a right turn, etc.

-My first experience of hearing the word in French came from the mouth of our then 4-year-old niece when she scolded her brother over a toy.
+The first time it sounded strangely formal to me in French was when our then 4-year-old niece scolded her brother over a toy.
 “Tu n’as pas le droit de le faire comme ça,” she shrieked. (“You don’t have the right to do it like that!”)

 “Oh wow, what a precocious kid!”
 I thought.
 Her language choice was so… formal sounding.